themarshallproject/arpa20220125/templates/charts/README.md

 ## Getting started

-All the graphics in these templates use d3.js (version 5), which will be automatically installed when you set up a new graphic or run `npm install`.
+All the charts in these templates use d3.js (version 5), which will be automatically installed when you set up a new chart or run `npm install`.

 ### Importing templates

-Each template can be imported into your javascript as an ES6 module and instantiated as a graphic object.
+Each template can be imported into your javascript as an ES6 module and instantiated as a chart object.
 For example, here's how you would create a new bar chart in the div `#g-chart-example`:

 ```
-import HorizontalBarChart from './graphic-templates/bar-chart-horizontal.js';
+import HorizontalBarChart from 'charts/bar-chart-horizontal.js';

 const BARS_DATA = [
   {